codyprashant/vfs-autobot-docker-public/README.md

 # VST Slot Tracker
-This project is more focussed on automated tracking of slots from VFS site for any country.
+This Autobot is written as MERN for getting slots on scheduled manner by fetching the information from VFS Global site.

+Related Projects are available at below projects for frontend to visualize data

+- Backend for Frontend component : - https://github.com/codyprashant/vfs-tracker
+- Frontend for Slots Tracking : - https://github.com/codyprashant/vfs-tracker-FE

+We will merge all three project soon in future.

 ## How to run locally